This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Image credit: Map data ©2020 ORION-ME

-Abydos was the center of worship of Osiris, the god of the dead.
-In addition, it was a necropolis and a place of pilgrimage.
-Once, at least ten temples were part of the complex.
+Once, at least ten temples were part of the Temple of Abydos Complex.
 Today, only three of these temples remain.
 They include the Temple of Seti I, the Great Osiris Temple, and the Temple of Ramses II.

 Today, you enter the temple through the Courtyard which leads to the First and then the Second Hypostyle Hall.